top of page

 QUICK REFERENCE

-• VerifiedHuman label requires VH3 or higher on the Human-AI Spectrum
+• The VerifiedHuman label requires VH3 (Human-Led) or higher on the Human-AI Spectrum

-• Essential question: "Who gave voice to this sound?"
+• Essential question: "Who gave voice to this?"

-• Acceptable AI use: Noise reduction, audio cleanup, technical post-processing
+• Acceptable AI use: Noise reduction, EQ, compression, mastering, audio cleanup

 • Not acceptable: AI-generated or AI-cloned voices you claim as your performance

-• Human voice remains distinct from AI simulation
+• The human voice remains distinct from AI simulation

 FOREWORD